Jericho (DC Comics): Powers and abilities in The New 52

 In The New 52, Jericho possesses an array of psychic abilities aside from his possession powers, such as being able to telepathically control his brother Grant and his mother Adeline.

 Despite conflicting continuity between the second and third volumes of Deathstroke, Jericho retains his telepathy to read minds and control others.
 After being experimented on, Jericho demonstrates even more powerful abilities, being able to rupture humans apart with a psychic blast.
 Although his telepathy can be blocked by others with mental powers, Jericho can read their aura to see if they hold malicious intent and can also project a defensive energy field.

 Powers and abilities in DC Rebirth

 In DC Rebirth, Jericho demonstrates the ability to separate his incorporeal, spiritual self from his physical body when he uses his powers to possess other people.
-Unlike his usual way of possessing others, Jericho describes this ability as akin to near-field communication, being able to possess people within a certain distance from him.
+Unlike his usual way of possessing others, Jericho describes this ability as akin to near-field communication, being able to overshadow people within a certain distance from him.
 When Jericho projects his consciousness, his body is left dormant and immobile, leaving it vulnerable to attacks if no one is there to protect it.
+With the acception of an apotheosized Lex Luthor's envenomed gift meant for his, then late, father.
+Jericho's assimilation of what the former calls a Gravity Droplet into Isherwood's Ikon suit and within himself, vastly augmenting all of Joey's natural metahuman abilities and bequeathing him some new ones.
+Restoring his TK, ESP, upgraded outfit and begetting biological control, energy manipulation, flight without assistance as well as incredible physical strength.
+He would eventually lose said abilities with the absconding of Luthor's Diode carrying its nanotube contents by Isherwood's self destructing; taking the poison gift along with him.